123456789_123456789_123456789_123456789_123456789_

 NOTE: This token is required by Rails to prevent Cross-Site Request Forgery (CSRF) attacks.
 Read more in the security guide.

 Rails Request.JS encapsulates the logic of adding the request headers that are required by Rails.
-Just import the FetchRequest class from the package and instantiate it passing the request method, url, options, then call await request.perform() and do what do you need with the response.
+Just import the FetchRequest class from the package and instantiate it passing the request method, url, options, then call await request.perform() and do what you need with the response.

 For example: